erkamguresen/state/README.md

 - **Render**
   - The term comes from the Computer Graphics.
   - Rendering simply means drawing something on the computer screen.
-  - Rendering can also mean making something visual or preparing a view for your data.
+  - Rendering can also mean making something visual or preparing a component for your data.

 ### Programming Skills